 A Patented Way for Men to Rediscover Optimal Performance

-patented all-natural combination of two clinically tested ingredients that
+patented combination of two clinically tested ingredients that

 supports sexual pleasure and performance in men.
 The two active ingredients are

 Pycnogenol® and L-arginine aspartate, both of which have been tested

 independently for safety and effectiveness towards human health.
 Together these

 ingredients promote nitric oxide (NO) synthesis, a key mechanism for improving

 sexual performance.
 While simple L-arginine by itself can influence male sexual

 performance, burdensome doses were needed for research subjects to be able to

 The Power of Pycnogenol and L-arginine Working Together